dtjv/blog-demos/data-validation-with-superstruct/README.md

 # Data validation with Superstruct

-A working demo for the companion blog post, [Data validation with Superstruct](https://dtjv.io/data-validation-with-superstruct).
+A working demo for the companion blog post, [Data Validation with Superstruct](https://dtjv.io/data-validation-with-superstruct).

 ## Install